plot.variable generates a

 Value

-columns from the training data paired with the OOB (or in-bag) predicted
+training predictor column with the OOB (or in-bag) predicted response.

-response.
-For survival forests each requested time horizon produces an
+For survival forests, each requested time horizon adds a column named by

-additional column named by time_labels.
-The object carries a
+time_labels.
+The object carries a "family" class attribute

 Details